 Imagery revenue is recognized at the point-in-time the customer receives access to the imagery, or ratably over the subscription period.
 In certain firm fixed price contracts that contain imagery where it is probable we will receive the full contract amount or the customer prepays for future services which may expire unused, our accounting policy for unexercised performance obligations is to recognize the estimated unused amount as revenue over time in proportion to the historical pattern of rights exercised by the customer.
 The unrecognized amount is recorded within contract liabilities on our unaudited condensed consolidated balance sheets.
 Software analytical services revenue derived from data, software, and analytics, including professional service solutions, is recognized from the rendering of services over time on a cost-plus-fixed-fee, firm fixed price, or a time and materials basis, or at the point-in-time the customer receives access to an analytic product.
 Engineering & systems integration revenue is primarily generated from fixed price long-term engineering and integration construction contracts.
-Due to the long-term nature of these contracts.
-Under the percentage-of-completion cost-to-cost measure of progress because it best depicts the transfer of control to the customer as we incur costs on the contracts.
-Under the percentage-of-completion cost-to-cost measure of progress, the extent of progress to completion is subject to many variables and requires judgment.
-We recognize changes in contract estimates on a current period for performance obligations which were satisfied or partially satisfied in a prior period.
-If at any time, the estimate of contract profitability indicates a probable anticipated loss on the contract, we recognize the total loss as and when known.
+Due to the long-term nature of these contracts, we generally recognize revenue over time using a cost-to-cost measure of progress because it best depicts the transfer of control to the customer as we incur costs on the contracts.
+Under the percentage-of-completion cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs to complete the performance obligation(s).
+The estimation of total estimated costs at completion is subject to many variables and requires judgment.
+We recognize changes in contract estimates on a cumulative catch-up basis in the period in which the changes are identified.
+Such changes in contract estimates of contract profitability indicates a probable anticipated loss on the contract, we recognize the total loss as and when known.